lorenwest/node-monitor/README.md

 Node Monitor Site
 =================

-This contains the gh-pages branch of the node-monitor repository.
+This contains the node-monitor-pages branch of the node-monitor repository.
 It's best to place this into a new directory, as it has a completely different directory structure from the node monitor source.